-- 1 (b) It is unlawful for any person to take clams on oyster rocks posted by the Department by use of rakes, tongs, or any other device which will disturb or damage the oysters growing thereon.
+- 1 (b) by use of rakes, tongs, or any other device which will disturb or damage the oysters growing - thereon.
 This section will not apply to the taking of clams by signing.
-It is unlawful for any person to take shellfish within 150 feet of any part of a - publically owned pier beneath which the Division of Marine Fisheries has deposited clutch material. - A person who violates this section is guilty of a Class 3 misdemeanor." (d) SECTION 8.
-This act is effective when it becomes law.
+It is unlawful for any person to take shellfish within 150 feet of any part of a publically publicly owned pier beneath which the Division of Marine Fisheries has deposited clutch material.